As some subscribers know I returned to Korea over the Christmas/ New Years period to visit the country that I still view as my home away home.

 Yongin is still viewed a developing city with an area circumference almost as big as Seoul.
 Having lived & worked in the city between 2014-2015 I found the suburban city to be quite quaint and family oriented.
 I also found the city to wide-spread and inconvenient for non-car residents.
 Additionally, relying on bus transportation and multiple transfers was very inconvenient at times.
 However, recently more subway stations have been created within Yongin’s regional districts to provide more accommodating transportation options.

 As a suburban city Yongin is a city that appeals to families with children.
 Possessing big department store complexes, restaurants, and some boutique shops not found in Seoul Yongin offers little for expats or tourists to see or do outside of its Everland Resort parks and folk village.
-On former date nights with the BF we would eat-out and go on walking dates around my apartment complex.
+On former date nights I would eat-out and go on walking dates around my apartment complex.
 Another time we visited a jjimjilbang(찜질방) and ran into so many families I thought I might see some of my students.

 After moving to Yongin I quickly learned that many residents worked in Seoul.
 These residents lived out in Yongin due to cleaner air and more affordable housing.
 Outside of those perks residents also enjoyed the subtle hometown environment in district neighborhoods.
 With not much to offer Yongin is my top least favorite city in Korea.
 Aside from some salty memories during my time there I would not recommend visiting unless you are interested in its few attractions.